vineetrao06/VoiceAssistant/README.md

  **Setup**:

  - Install the dependencies using `pip install -r requirements.txt`
- - If you're planning on using the bot to make tweets, make sure to create a twitter developers accunt if you haven't already.
-You can find it [here](https://https://developer.twitter.com/en)
+ - If you're planning on using the bot to make tweets, make sure to create a [Twitter Developers Accunt](https://https://developer.twitter.com/en) if you haven't already.
- - Additionally, you will need an [Open Weather Map Api](https://openweathermap.org) account to access the weather.
+ - Additionally, you will need an [Open Weather Map Api](https://openweathermap.org) account to access the weather (All these accounts are free to create).
  - Lastly, you will need to make a config.py document which will contain all the api keys, passwords, and email contacts.
 The format should look something like this:

     ```python